3DRadSpace/3D_Rad_Space/README.md

 1.)
 Download the source using Git

 2.)
-Open the .sln file ( `\3DRadSpace\3DRadSpace.sln` ) using Visual Studio 2019 or Visual Studio 2022
+Open the .sln file ( `\3DRadSpace\3DRadSpace.sln` ) using Visual Studio 2022

 3.)
 Upgrade the Windows SDK version to atleast 10.0.20348.0.

 4.)
+Set the starting project to `3DRadSpace_Editor_WINDX11`

+5.)
 Set the compiling settings to x86 Release or Debug depending on your intention (i.e fixing a bug, or compiling from source to have the lastest features)

-5.)
+6.)
 Compile the solution (Ctrl+Shift+B)